-- Council will have to reduce the programme of works but will still take on some more than funded. - May increase the risks of the main assets being affected by an under investment which could lead to further issues, impacts further on resilience and asset preservation (backlog gap will widen). - Roading was the communities' number one priority in the pre-engagement so will need to be considered. - Our assets will not have the required investment.
+- Council will have to reduce the programme of works but will still take on some more than funded. - May increase the risks of the main assets being affected by an under investment which could lead to further issues, impacts further on resilience and asset preservation (backlog gap will widen). - Roading was the communities' number one priority in the pre-engagement so will need to be considered. - Our assets will not have the required investment the programme will not be known until Waka Kotahi (NZTA) confirms the budget allocations.